nyx-project/vyhub-documentation/docs/guide/ticket.md

 ## Ban Protests

-In the details page of a ban players can directly protest the ban.
+In the ban details page players can directly protest the ban.
 A new ticket with a link to the ban is created.
-Admins and moderators can then communicate with the player and decide over the ban-protest
+Admins and moderators can then communicate with the player and make a decision.

+Alternatively a external `Ban Protest URL` can be set in the **[ban settings](ban.md)**.
+E.g. this URL can be used to redirect players to your forum.